scttfrdmn/pctl/docs/GETTING_STARTED.md

 Fix the errors and validate again.

-## Template Basics
+## Seed Basics

-A pctl template has five main sections:
+A petal seed has five main sections:

 ### 1. Cluster Configuration